kriszyp/lmdb-js/README.md

 ## License

-`lmdb-store` is licensed under the terms of the MIT license.
+`lmdb` is licensed under the terms of the MIT license.

 Also note that LMDB: Symas (the authors of LMDB) [offers commercial support of LMDB](https://symas.com/lightning-memory-mapped-database/).